USEPA/epanet-manual/docs/analysis_algorithms.rst

      {Q}_{ij} = {Q}_{ij} - ( {y}_{ij} - {P}_{ij} ( {H}_{i} - {H}_{j} ) )

-  If the sum of absolute flow changes relative to the total flow in all links is larger than some tolerance (e.g., 0.001), then Eqs.
-(D.3) and (D.4) are solved once again.
-The flow update formula (D.4) always results in flow continuity around each node after the first iteration.
+  If the sum of absolute flow changes relative to the total flow in all links is larger than some tolerance (e.g., 0.001), then Eqs :eq:`eq:matrix_form` and :eq:`eq:flow_update` are solved once again.
+The flow update formula :eq:`eq:flow_update` always results in flow continuity around each node after the first iteration.

   EPANET implements this method using the following steps:

-  1. The linear system of equations D.3 is solved using a sparse matrix method based on node re-ordering (George and Liu, 1981).
-After re- ordering the nodes to minimize the amount of fill-in for matrix A, a symbolic factorization is carried out so that only the non-zero elements of A need be stored and operated on in memory.
+  1. The linear system of equations :eq:`eq:matrix_form` is solved using a sparse matrix method based on node re-ordering (George and Liu, 1981).
+     After re-ordering the nodes to minimize the amount of fill-in for matrix :math:`A`, a symbolic factorization is carried out so that only the non-zero elements of A need be stored and operated on in memory.
 For extended period simulation this re-ordering and factorization is only carried out once at the start of the analysis.

   2. For the very first iteration, the flow in a pipe is chosen equal to the flow corresponding to a velocity of 1 ft/sec, while the flow through a pump equals the design flow specified for the pump.
 (All computations are made with head in feet and flow in cfs).

-  3. The resistance coefficient for a pipe (*r*) is computed as described in Table 3.1.
-For the Darcy-Weisbach headloss equation, the friction factor *f* is computed by different equations depending on the flow’s Reynolds Number (Re):
+  3. The resistance coefficient for a pipe (:math:`r`) is computed as described in Table 3.1.
+For the Darcy-Weisbach headloss equation, the friction factor :math:`f` is computed by different equations depending on the flow’s Reynolds Number (:math:`Re`):

-     Hagen – Poiseuille formula for Re < 2,000 (Bhave, 1991):
+     Hagen – Poiseuille formula for :math:`Re < 2,000` (Bhave, 1991):

      .. math::
         f = \frac{64}{Re}